My Quiet Kitchen

 Author: Lori Rasmussen, My Quiet Kitchen

 Air fryer shishito peppers are the perfect snack or appetizer.
-They're light, savory, easy, and totally addictive.
-Serve air fryer shishitos with just a sprinkle of salt or with the included sesame-ginger sauce recipe.
-Ready in under 15 minutes!
+They're light, flavorful, and so quick to make.
+Serve air fryer shishitos with just a sprinkle of salt or with the included recipe for sesame-ginger sauce.
+Ready in 15 minutes!

 Servings: 3 servings